 Samael's eyes adjusted quickly to the night once he moved away from Dremen's weak attempts to use the spotlight as some sort of show of dominance.
 He was all for dick-measuring contests but christ did the atmosphere of this base make behavior like that unbearable.
 He didn't know if the plan bestowed upon him was actually going to do much about the main problem here: Marsden.
 But at the same time, he wasn't sure what he could do about the sergeant, anyway...short of killing him.
 It would be just another dead soldier in this pointless war, and not like it'd be Samael's first.
 Yet it didn't feel like a solution.
 It felt like a deflection, and no more than a mere postponing of an inevitable replacement.

 He shook his head with a sigh as he jogged back, keeping his return path wide so he could observe the base from a distance as he made a lazy loop toward the back, where the ammunition depot stood in its extra-lighted glory.
-Other than the additional illumination and the excessive posted soldiers, though, nothing else stood out to Samael.
+Other than the additional illumination and the excessive number of posted soldiers, though, nothing else stood out to Samael.
 Small favors, he supposed, and he'd take whatever he could at that point.

-The grey-furred male found a large boulder a hundred yards or so from the main structure, propping himself up against it and pulling the rifle from his back to lean it next to him.
+The rebel found a large boulder a hundred yards or so from the main structure, propping himself up against it and pulling the rifle from his back to lean it next to him.
 In the darkness, he was just another shadow to anyone who happened to glance this way.
 He had a clear view of the entrances, however, and could watch whoever came and went.
 Samael thought back to the original plan that Nelson had laid out with him.

 Gain access to the depot, hop on the computer, reroute some deliveries, disappear.
 It was so simple.
 And ineffective.
 And boring.